lachlanmcdonald/magicavoxel-shaders/README.md

 __Shaders for [MagicaVoxel](https://ephtracy.github.io/) to simplify common and repetitive tasks.__

-- Current release: `0.5.0`
+- Current release: 0.5.0
-- Tested with MagicaVoxel 0.97.5 for Windows and Mac
+- Tested with MagicaVoxel 0.98 for Windows and Mac
 - Released under the MIT License

 ## Installation

-Install by copying the files into the `shader` directory inside your MagicaVoxel installation.
+Install by copying the files into the `shader` directory inside of your MagicaVoxel installation.

 ## Shaders